Displagent/displagent-docs/docs/report-slideshows/delete-report-slideshow.md

+---
+title: Delete Report Slideshow
+description: A detailed guide on how to delete a Report Slideshow in Displagent.
+---

 # Delete Report Slideshow

 To delete a Report Slideshow, go the main Report Slideshows Table, scroll to the far-right of the table, and click the slideshow row's `trash` button.
 A confirmation popup will appear asking you if you are sure that you want to delete the Report Slideshow.
 Confirm the deletion.